2 Chronicles 29:28

 The whole assembly was worshiping, the singers were singing, and the trumpeters were playing.
 All this continued until the burnt offering was completed.

-The whole assembly worshiped
+The whole assembly was worshiping,

-the singers sang
+the singers were singing,

-and the trumpeters sounded
+and the trumpeters were playing.

-all this continued until the burnt offering was completed
+All this continued until the burnt offering was completed.

 Persons / Places / Events